Sam's Anchor Cafe

 The burger is cooked on a charbroil grill, and has some serious marks to show for it.
 Served on a sourdough bun from Boudin and with a side of fries, it's not an inexpensive burger, but it's a sizable plate of food for $18.50, including my extras.

 What's more, this patty is good.
 Really good.
-Juicy and pink-centered (a shade past my requested medium rare) and with a decently loose grind considering the patty's wide, flat construction, the meat is nicely salty and has a great, smokey flavor that enhances the quality of the beef—think backyard barbecue burger.
+Juicy and pink-centered (a shade past my requested medium rare) and with a decently loose grind considering the patty's wide, flat construction, the meat is nicely salty and has a great, smoky flavor that enhances the quality of the beef—think backyard barbecue burger.
 The cheddar felt a little greasy to me, but the egg was a great add.
 Runny and rich, it similarly worked to accentuate the beef while adding a little punch of extra depth.

 The only losing factor here was that Boudin bun.
 Glossy-topped and chewy, it's a whole lot of not great sourdough—fortunately, they pull out the innards of the upper bun, but it certainly doesn't make this a valuable addition to the burger.
 A swipe of butter and a little bit of time on the grill would do wonders for both flavor and texture; as is, it's serviceable for holding the burger elements together, but that's about it.